AlexRobson/bayesregression_workbooks/README.md

 # bayesregression_workbooks

 Code creating Figure 3.7 in Bishop Pattern Recognition and Machine Learning in python, csharp (and julia).
-Used as an exercise to check implementations across languages.
+Used as an exercise to check implementations of a simple ML routine in visual experimental software